NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Jumping during a slide carries the slide momentum into the jump and amplifies it.
+      Jumping during a slide carries the slide's momentum into the jump and amplifies it.
     </td>
     <td width="100px">
       1. Slide <br />